Prime Minister Launches Rs 42.65 Bln Interest Free Loans, Skill Training Scheme For Poor - UrduPoint

 Prime Minister Launches Rs 42.65 Bln Interest Free Loans, Skill Training Scheme For Poor

-Prime Minister Imran Khan Friday launched the National Poverty Graduation Initiative here to steer the poorest household out of poverty by providing them interest free loans, assets transfers and vocational and skills training
+Prime Minister Imran Khan Friday launched the National Poverty Graduation Initiative here to steer the poorest household out of poverty by providing them interest free loans, assets transfers and vocational and skills trainings

-Held at the PM Office, the launching ceremony of the initiative marked the distribution of cheques of varying amounts of interest free loans to help the poor establish or uplift their small scale businesses to support their living.
+The launching ceremony, held at the PM Office, marked the distribution of cheques of varying amounts of interest free loans to help the poor establish, or uplift their small scale businesses to support their living.

-Minister for education and Professional Training Shafqat Mahmood, Special Assistant to PM on Social Protection and Poverty Alleviation Dr Sania Nishtar also attended the ceremony besides a huge number of representative from collaborating organizations and beneficiaries of the program.
+Minister for education and Professional Training Shafqat Mahmood and Special Assistant to PM on Social Protection and Poverty Alleviation Dr Sania Nishtar also attended the ceremony, besides a huge number of representatives from collaborating organizations and beneficiaries of the programme.

 The ceremony coincided with 391 similar cheque distribution events held across the country where 86,151 interest free loans worth Rs 3.02 billion were given out to the deserving persons.